Last Updated on July 5, 2026 by Daniel Globe

 You’ll get the best fall colors in Prince Edward Island during the first to second week of October, when maples glow deep crimson, gold, and orange under clear, cool skies.
 Head to PEI National Park, the Confederation Trail, North Cape Coastal Drive, and red clay heritage roads for scenic views and photo stops.
 You can hike, bike, paddle, and enjoy seafood festivals, farmers’ markets, and cozy farmhouse stays that make the season even richer.

-When to See Pei Fall Colors
+When to See PEI Fall Colors

-Best Places to See Fall Foliage on Pei
+Best Places to See Fall Foliage on PEI

 Top Scenic Drives for Leaf Viewing